 Eventually there would have been a council to close Vatican I and to deal with the issues left unaddressed and the later it came, the harder it would be for the Church.
 A lot of trouble came after the council but I don’t think it was caused by the council, it was caused by the Modernism that was living and growing in the Church leading up to the council.
 The Church wasn’t "delicate" for any reason but that.
 Aggiornamento and the council brought the Modernists out of hiding, and fooled them into thinking this was their moment, their chance to take over.
 It wasn’t.
 But if they stayed in hiding longer, things might well have been worse.

 If you don’t remember the 1960s you may not know how strong that zeitgeist was, how convinced people were that everything was going to change, that big changes were necessary and inevitable and fighting against change was evil.
 For example, in the United States abortion was so thoroughly rejected in 1963 that Planned Parenthood said it was against abortion, and in 1973 the Supreme Court imposed unrestricted abortion on the whole country.
-I think Paul had a harder task than any other Pope I’m really familiar with.
-People, especially elites and people with worldly authority, demanded change, big change, and people in general were convinced that this was at least inevitable and probably good.
+I think Paul had a harder task than any other Pope I’m familiar with.
+People, especially intellectual elites and people with worldly authority, demanded change, big change, and people in general were convinced that this was at least inevitable and probably good.
 People in authority in the Church were in the forefront of demanding this change.

 Paul did not strongly resist this call for change, except when he had to.
 During Vatican II things were not that bad.
 Everybody knew there was a faction pressing for change.
 But everybody also knew that there was an opposing faction who thought the essentials had to be preserved.
-After the council, though, the liberals were able to sell people on the idea that at Vatican II their side won, and everything was going to change and we were going to make up doctrines as we went along.
+After the council, though, the liberals were able to sell people on the idea that at Vatican II their side won, and everything was going to change and we were going to make up new doctrines as we went along.
 For three years that idea gained increasing strength.
 In June 1968 Paul issued an apostolic letter entitled "The Credo of the People of God."
 After that liberals could still say everything changed, but they, and people who paid attention to Paul, knew that the pope did not agree.
 They pretended that Paul's "Credo" changed nothing, but they were wrong.
 Their opponents had something to cite that said even after Vatican II the Catholic faith remained the Catholic faith.
 Jacques Maritain suggested the Credo to Pope Paul, and he wrote its first draft.